alakeldev/techplaza-app-frontend/README.md

 ## Content

 - The displayed text used in the Services and About pages was generated with the assistance of ChatGPT.
-- My mentor at Code Institute Martina provided much appreciated guidance on application features and content.

 ## Media

 - All images featured on our website, including those on the Home, About, Services, Dashboard, and Applications pages, have been sourced free from [Pexels](https://www.pexels.com/) platform.

-# Acknowledgements

-This application represents the culmination of my studies in the Code Institute’s Higher National Diploma in Software Development.
-Over the past year, I have undertaken five significant projects, each contributing to a comprehensive and rigorous learning experience.
-The journey has been both challenging and immensely rewarding, and I am deeply grateful to the Code Institute for facilitating my return to education.
-The knowledge and skills I have acquired have far exceeded my expectations, and I have developed a profound passion for my career and the technology sector.

-I would like to extend my heartfelt gratitude to everyone who has supported and encouraged me throughout this year.
-Despite the challenges, I would not change a thing.
-My sincere thanks go to the Code Institute for their unwavering support.
-I am especially grateful to my mentor Martina for her invaluable guidance and advice on my final project.
-Additionally, I appreciate the Slack community for their support and for providing a space where I could express my frustrations in a compassionate and understanding environment.

-Warm regards and happy coding,

-Abdullah Alakel

 [Back to top](<#contents>)